shreystechtips/pythonbytes/projects/README.md

 * Read the descriptions to decide on a project.
 Remember that each one has its own page; use the link.
 * Decide if you are working alone or with a team of your fellow students
-* Find a coach and **register** in the *Project Registry*
+* Find a coach and talk to them to **register** your project
-  * The coach will talk you through the steps
+    * Who, what, how (environment), how long, how to get help
-    * Who - what - environment - time frame - help path
+* Monitor your progress
-* Remember that you will monitor your progress
+    * Stuck?
+Coaches!!

-  * You absolutely **must** ask for help if you get stuck; this is what the coaches are for
+We ask you to *register* because we want you to be successful!

-We ask you to follow these steps to avoid wasting your time; we want you to be successful!
+Now please scroll down to enjoy the list of projects that follow. :star: is easy, :dragon: is harder,
-Now please scroll down to enjoy the list of projects that follow.
-Easier projects -- the ones to start with -- have little :star: star markers.
-Medium projects have :dragon: markers and difficult projects have :mountain: mountain markers.
+:mountain: is very challenging.
+Environments that work are the emojis at the end of each description (see below).

 - :star: **Worksheets and cswonders.com mini-projects all listed together: